-A great place to start is by asking your team to track their time on tasks.
 This will give you a better sense of a project’s overall level of effort.
 It’s not about playing big brother to make sure people are doing their work.
 It’s being honest about what it takes to get the job done while also being profitable.

 Of course, every project is unique.
 But seeing how long your team spent on a certain task or deliverable will give you a sense for estimating a similar task on a new project.

 If nothing else, review your project history to make sure you’re not habitually underestimating project costs or hours.

 As project managers, we tend to underestimate project tasks, thinking we’re doing our clients and team a favor.
 But underestimating a project does everyone a disservice and causes stress when budgets and timelines go over their estimates.